 The employeremployee relationship is evolving Employers traditionally hold the position of power in the workplace: they decide where people work, at what cost, and how much information is shared.
 But this dynamic is changing.
 As technology empowers employees to share and access more information, employers are being held to a higher standard.
-Employees expect more transparency, flexibility, and objective assessments from the companies that hope to attract and retain them.
-In turn, companies are starting to embrace a more equal employer-employee relationship-not just because it looks good, but because it's good for business.
+Employees expect more transparency, flexibility, and accountability from the companies that hope to attract and retain them.
+In turn, companies need more from employees-not only their technical skills, but also their ability to think creatively, collaborate effectively, and adapt quickly.
+Both are embracing a more equal employer-employee relationship-not just because it looks good, but because it's good for business.
 After interviewing company leaders, speaking with experts, and observing activity on the LinkedIn platform, we've identified the following four trends that demonstrate this emerging dynamic: soft skills, work flexibility, anti-harassment, and pay transparency.
 This report combines a survey of over 5,000 talent professionals in 35 countries with behavioral data from LinkedIn and useful advice to help companies take action on these trends.
 The 4 trends transforming your workplace Percentage of talent professionals who agree these trends are very important to the future of recruiting and HR